hugobarzano/Cloud2Cloud/README.md

 ## GoogleAppEngine

 Basic sample to deploy dummy apps into Google Cloud App Engine.
-See [google Guides](doc/googleGuides.md) as on boarding materia
+See [google Guides](doc/googleGuides.md) as on boarding material

 Code Example: